Balasingham-AI-Group/Classification-Kidney-Tumor-ISUP-Grade/README.md

 <br>The first dataset had 300 images and labels based on Monai transformers we made synthetic data and finally we had 2000 images for training model.
 <br>For preprocessing our dataset we used Monai library too.
 <br>We used **efficientnet-b7**, the state of the art architecture for image classification.
 <br>Before we do the image classification we split the dataset to train, validation and test based on the number of dead people.
+You can find it in Make_T&V&T_Dataset_Indexes.py.
 70 percent of dead people belong to train and 30 percent of dead people belong to test.
 <br>We saved the indices in a csv file to use it for image classification.
+And for image classification you can find it in Classification_indexesBased.py.
 <br>The trained model is saved in this link : https://drive.google.com/file/d/1FgR79XtAVXQpDR4Q7vbxy08yEX-_1KtL/view?usp=sharing.
 If you want to load the model you should make a model like this:
 ```
 device = torch.device("cuda:0")